bangle-io/bangle-editor/core/api.md

   Hides every node below that is not heading or has a heading `level` less than that of the current heading.

 - **uncollapseHeading**(): {{core.link.Command}}\
   Brings back all the hidden nodes of a collapsed heading.
-Will only uncollapse one level.
+Will only uncollapse shallowly i.e a collapse heading inside of a collapsed heading will not be uncollapsed.

 - **toggleHeadingCollapse**(): {{core.link.Command}}\
   Collapses an uncollapsed heading and vice versa.

 - **uncollapseAllHeadings**(): {{core.link.Command}}\
   Uncollapses all headings in the `doc`.
-Will also recursively uncollapse every heading.
+Will also deep uncollapse every heading that was inside of a collapsed heading.

+**On Heading collapse**

+The heading component also allows you to collapse and uncollapse any content, after the current heading, that is not of type heading or has a heading of level greater than the current heading.
+A collapsed heading will have a class name of `bangle-heading-collapsed` to allow for styling.
+A collapsed heading will save the collapsed data in a JSON string under the dom attribute `data-bangle-attrs`.

+:warning: For serializing to Markdown you will have to uncollapse your document, since markdown doesn't support collapsing.
+You can run the command`uncollapseAllHeadings` before serializing to markdown to avoid this problem.

+On top of the collapse commands, the component also exports the following helper functions to help with collapse functionality:

+- **listCollapsibleHeading**(state: {{Prosemirror.EditorState}}): \[{node: {{Prosemirror.Node}}, pos: number}\] \
+  Lists all the headings that can be collapsed or uncollapsed.

+- **listCollapsedHeading**(state: {{Prosemirror.EditorState}}): \[{node: {{Prosemirror.Node}}, pos: number}\]\
+  Lists all the headings that are currently collapsed.

 **Usage**